sourcecred/sourcecred/CONTRIBUTING.md

 have a stack of commits, we can either rebase the stack onto master (preserving the history) or squash the stack into a single commit.

+### Running full tests on CI

+As soon as you open your pull request, our CI will start running the basic test suite (`yarn test --ci`).
+It will also try to run the full test suite (`yarn test --ci --full`), but this will fail for PRs created from forks because it depends on credentials that aren’t exposed to untrusted PRs by default.
+This is expected—don’t worry!

+Once a core team member sanity-checks your PR to make sure that it’s not accidentally leaking credentials into logs, they can “bless” your commit by pushing it to any branch on the main SourceCred repository.
+This will restart the full test suite, which will now actually run.
+Once your tests pass and the PR is approved, we’ll delete the extra branch.

 ## After your pull request is merged

 …you’re done! :-)